DevNeoLee/zehner/README.md

 ## Objective

-### To implement a site design given and features as close as it appears on its design on Figma
+### To implement features of 4Moms site with the design given on Figma, as closely as they appeared to be

 ---

 ## Strategy
+1. Analize features
-1. Implement HTML CSS
+2. Design HTML CSS structures based on the features
-2. Complete them responsive
-3. Javascript funtions
+2. Responsive in mind
+3. Design JavsScript/CSS on the features
+3. Make the site a SPA(Single Page Application) with vanilla JavaScript

 ---
+## Thoughts on HTML
+- Efficient layout of markup to be optimal
+- Accessibility in mind

 ## Thoughts on CSS
-- Tried to make as many utility classes, variables reusable throughout the site
+- Reusable utility classes and variables throughout the site

-- Profer balance of flex and grid layout for different situations in most effective ways
+- Profer balance of flex and grid layout

-- media query to different size of screen devices
+- Thoughful naming and hierarchy

+## Thoughts on Javascript
+- SPA components for several pages and addresses
+- Modular design of functions and objects
 ---

-## Thoughts on Javascript
+## Features
-- add EventListners for buttons and links

-- use of CSS utility classes to add and remove to classList when the buttons clicked
+### SPA
+- JavaScript to implement 'Showcase' component dynamically with different page addresses
+- State Data(data.js) fed to router(router.js) to represent on different pages on link clicking, address entering on the address bar, foward/backward button pressing

+### Popups
+- Side menus, Country Select menus, and Search box are implemented for mouse click and keyboard keydown for Tab, Enter, Esc, Arrowkeys

+### Responsiveness
+- Flex, Grid, markup design were used for detailed changes on various screen sizes
+- CSS tricks for example, classList and !important to ensure accurate excution of displaying/hiding components problem

+---

 ## Thoughts on Future Implementations with More Time
-- vanilla javascript to design single-page-application as much to get close the features showed on your design markup

-- the native JS capabilities to write code to implement
-1. modular JS
-2. navigation with a router
-3. hosting and loading pages

-- Tune up CSS to pixel perfect design implementation
+- Further vanilla javascript implementation of SPA functions
+- use of History API for JavaScript router features insead of the hashed
+- more assessiblity features
+- optimizing styles and refatoring JavaScript
+- renaming to more meaningful and specific terms